mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 Push a var environment onto the environment chain.

-Like `JSOp::PushLexicalEnv`, but pushes a `VarEnvironmentObject` rather than a `LexicalEnvironmentObject`.
+Like `JSOp::PushLexicalEnv`, but pushes a `VarEnvironmentObject` rather than a `BlockLexicalEnvironmentObject`.
 The difference is that non-strict direct `eval` can add bindings to a var environment; see `VarScope` in Scope.h.

 See `JSOp::PushLexicalEnv` for the fine print.